how we help

 That’s where CRI comes in.

-Having data that's produced and given to the institution by a consultant that has some expertise in this field, like CRI … really helps when justifying a decision to stakeholders such as senior university executives, Boards of Governors and/or local or provincial governments to have that third-party lens on it, validating what you’re saying and benchmarking it against the rest of the industry.
+Having data that's produced and given to the institution by a consultant that has some expertise in this field, like CRI, really helps when justifying a decision to stakeholders such as senior university executives, Boards of Governors and/or local or provincial governments to have that third-party lens on it, validating what you’re saying and benchmarking it against the rest of the industry.

 —Andrew Parr, Associate Vice President of Student Housing and Community Services at the University of British Columbia

-Our research follows a key principle: when it comes to student housing projects, identifying and aligning with student needs is everything.
+Our research follows a key principle: when it comes to successful student housing projects, identifying and aligning with student needs is everything.

 Grab us for a quick chat and we’ll show you how.